iliaschat/hass-dockered/README.md

 - **Ensure `.env` variables are set correctly**: Missing or incorrect values can cause startup failures.
 Double-check against the example.
 - **Check logs**: Run `docker-compose logs` in each stack folder or use `sh run.sh up` and inspect output for errors.
 - **Port conflicts**: If ports are in use, stop conflicting services or change ports in docker-compose.yml files.
-- **SSL issues**: Verify Caddy certificates are valid and HA config points to the correct paths.
+- **SSL issues**: Verify Certbot certificates are valid and HA config points to the correct paths.
 Renew certificates if expired.
 - **Device access**: For deCONZ, ensure the Zigbee USB device is mapped correctly in the compose file and accessible.
 - **Performance**: Monitor resource usage with `docker stats`.
 Increase RAM/CPU if HA is slow.
 - **Common errors**: "Permission denied" – run with `sudo` or adjust Docker user permissions.
 "Network not found" – ensure networks are defined.